A k-mer Based Approach for SARS-CoV-2 Variant Identification: Proposed Approach

 \subsection{Machine Learning Classifiers}

-Various machine learning algorithms have been utilized for the classification task.
+Various ML algorithms have been utilized for the classification task.
 K-PCA output, which is $50$ components fed to different classifiers for prediction purposes.
 We use Support Vector Machine (SVM), Naive Bayes (NB), Multi-Layer Perceptron (MLP), K-Nearest Neighbour (KNN) (with $K = 5$), Random Forest (RF), Logistic Regression (LR), and Decision Tree (DT) classifiers.
-For the training of classifiers, default parameters are used from the literature.
-All experiments are done on Core i5 system with Windows 10 OS and 32 GB RAM.
+All experiments are done on a Core i5 system with Windows 10 OS and 32 GB RAM.
 Implementation of our algorithm is done in Python.
 Our code and pre-processed datasets are available online \footnote{\url{https://github.com/sarwanpasha/covid_variant_classification}}.
-For evaluation of the results, we use Weka software\footnote{\url{https://www.cs.waikato.ac.nz/ml/weka/}}.
-The evaluation metrics that we are using to measure the goodness of the classifiers are average accuracy, precision, recall, F1 (weighted), F1 (macro), and receiver operator curve (ROC) area under the curve (AUC).
+The evaluation metrics that we are using are average accuracy, precision, recall, weighted and macro F1, and ROC area under the curve (AUC).